choreonoid/choreonoid-doc/en/install/options.rst

  This plug-in provides CORBA-related functions.
 EMABLE_CORBA must be enabled, too.

-* **BUILD_OPENRTM_PLUGIN**

- It builds OpenRTM plug-in.
-With this plug-in, RT component (RTC), which is an RT middleware component can be used for simulation.
-To use this, it is necessary to install `OpenRTM-aist <http://openrtm.org/>`_ 1.1.
-It is also necessary to build the above-mentioned CORBA plug-in.

-* **BUILD_OPENRTM_SAMPLES**

- It builds simulation samples using RT component.

-* **BUILD_OPENHRP_PLUGIN**

- It builds OpenHRP plug-in.
-With OpenHRP plug-in, it will become possible to use the robot simulation using the control programme developed for OpenHRP3 and the on-line viewer.
-It is also necessary to build CORBA plug-in.

-* **BUILD_OPENHRP_PLUGIN_FOR_3_0**

- OpenHRP plug-in and the sample controller simulation of OpenHRP support API (IDL) of OpenHRP version 3.1 as default.
-By turning on this option, it supports OpenHRP version 3.0, too.

-* **BUILD_OPENHRP_SAMPLES**

- It builds the controller simulation samples compliant with IDL of OpenHRP3.
-This sample is wrapped with IDL of OpenHRP3 of SimpleController sample.

 * **BUILD_MEDIA_PLUGIN**

  It builds Media plug-in that replays a media file.
 Some platforms require different libraries to handle media files.

-* **BUILD_GROBOT_PLUGIN**

- It builds GRobot plug-in.
-With this plug-in, it will become possible to synchronise the motions of the production version of the biped robot "G-Robots GR001" to the motions produced using Choreonoid.